JuJuz1/MOOC_CSB2024/REPORT.md

 ## FLAW 1: Broken access control
 https://github.com/JuJuz1/MOOC_CSB2024/blob/35646f178f73f130094bbb76f2c8a079317ba3c0/project/src/vulnerabilities/views.py#L22
 Broken access control is a serious vulnerability that can occur when an application fails to do the appropriate authorization checks for the user.
 This can lead to a situation where the unauthorized user can access information and resources they have no permission to.
-In this current implementation, the flaw could be exploited by any logged in user as the @login_required decorator ensures.
+In this current implementation, the flaw could be exploited by any logged-in user as the @login_required decorator ensures.
 The user could access the page, which should be reserved to admins only, by manually navigating to the url or by clicking the link in the header.
-Data to the page comes from the secure data page where any logged in user can save data in a MD5-hashed form.
+Data to the page comes from the secure data page where any logged-in user can save data in a MD5-hashed form.

 As commented out in the code, the fix is very simple.
 Checking if the user is an admin and rendering a HttpResponseForbidden page if a non-admin tries to access the page.
 Only rendering the page with the hashed data if the user is an admin.